Ciell25/BirdSui-Bot/README.md

 ## Contributing

-Contributions to the BirdX Bot are welcome.
+Contributions to the BirdSui Bot are welcome.
 Please feel free to submit a Pull Request.

 ## License